openrace/OpenRace/README.md

 * https://github.com/fujexo/tbsracetracker
 * https://github.com/pascaldevink/rpi-mosquitto

+**Attention:** Per default, the Raspberry Pi will be configured as a Wifi access point.
+The Wifi chipset or its driver on the Raspberry Pi is not able to handle lots of clients.
+The number of clients (counting LED gates and UI clients) is somewhere around 7.
+If you experience strange disconnects, please use a standalone access point.
+There is a helper script to help switching between those two modes: `ansible/ap.sh`

+## Wifi AP mode on Raspberry Pi
+There are two modes in which the automated installation and configuration will configure your Raspberry Pi:
+* The **Wifi interface** of the Raspberry Pi will **act as a access point** for the default Wifi with SSID `OpenRace` and password `PASSWORD`.
+This can be changed in `ansible/group_vars/all.yml` but remember that the d1ws2812mqtt clients must be able to connect to the Wifi network.
+Also in this mode, the Raspberry Pi will provide its own network `192.168.199.1/24` with a DHCP server for the Wifi clients only.
+You can connect the RPi to any **ethernet** network and it will be a **normal DHCP client** allowing you to log in, make updates and so on.
+We call this **AP enabled**.
+* The **Wifi interface** of the Raspberry Pi is **disabled**.
+On the **ethernet** port it will act as a **DHCP server** for its own network `192.168.199.1/24`.
+Please be aware, that plugging the Raspberry Pi into your local ethernet like this, will most likely mess up network connectivity for the other clients, since it will give out IPs.
+We call this **AP disabled**.

+Also be aware, that during the changing of the AP mode, you will most likely loose the SSH connection and because of this, the configuration might fail.
+The provided `ansible/ap.sh` ensures that the commandos are run even when loosing the connection.

+You can solder up switches and LEDs to control the switching of the AP mode and power down the Raspberry Pi.
+See how to do this in the [ansible README.md](ansible/README.md).

 # Module communication matrix
 All MQTT connections are running trough the Mosquitto container.
 But to show the dependencies a little bit better, some MQTT based connections are presented as direct connections.